-Chargebacks: inconvenient to manage, a red flag for fraud and can hurt a business’s bottom line and reputation.
-All things you might hear when when discussing the topic of chargebacks with a business owner.
+Inconvenient to manage, a red flag for fraud, and can hurt a business’s bottom line and reputation.
+All things you might hear when discussing the topic of chargebacks (also called payment disputes) with a business owner.

 What Is a Chargeback?